Space Needle: After the Fair

+On April 19, 1999, the Space Needle was designated as a city historic landmark by the Seattle Landmarks Preservation Board 37 years after it opened.
+It was the youngest historic landmark in the city.
 Renovations were completed in 2000 at a cost ($21 million) approximately the same in inflated dollars as the original construction price.
-Renovations between 1999 and 2000 included the SkyCity restaurant, SpaceBase retail store, Skybeam installation, Observation Deck overhaul, lighting additions and repainting.
+Renovations between 1999 and 2000 included the SkyCity restaurant, SpaceBase retail store, Skybeam installation, Observation Deck overhaul, lighting additions, and repainting.

 On New Year's Eve, the Space Needle hosts a fireworks show at midnight; Alberto Navarro, a fireworks artist from Bellevue, is the lead architect of the show, which is viewed by thousands from the Seattle Center grounds, and televised by KING-TV.
 In 2000, public celebrations were canceled because of perceived terror threats against the structure after investigations into the foiled millennium bombing plots, but the fireworks show was still held.
 The 2020 fireworks display was canceled and replaced by a light show due to high winds, while the 2021 display was canceled and replaced by a broadcast-only augmented reality show due to the COVID-19 pandemic.
 The fireworks display returned for 2022, but the Seattle Center grounds were closed to the public due to state proof of vaccination rules, and the television broadcast included augmented reality effects.

 In 2002, a real estate consultant in Bellevue proposed the construction of five smaller replicas of the Space Needle around the city to promote tourism, though official plans to build the proposed structures have not yet materialized.

 On May 19, 2007, the Space Needle welcomed its 45 millionth visitor, Greg Novoa from California, who received a free trip for two to Paris.

 In May 2008, the Space Needle received its first professional deep cleaning since the opening of the 1962 World's Fair.
-The monument was pressure washed by Kärcher with water at a pressure of almost 2611 psi and a temperature of approximately 194 F. The cleaning was only done at night so that the Space Needle could stay open to the public.
+The monument was pressure washed by Kärcher with water at a pressure of almost 2611 psi and a temperature of approximately 194 F. The cleaning was done only at night so that the Space Needle could stay open to the public.
 No detergents were used in consideration of the Seattle Center and the nearby Experience Music Project.